John-Hephaistos/Advanced-ML/README.md

 # Step 3

 To run the models, go to the Models folder, and select one of the model files.
 Simply running it should suffice.
-Note: This will take quite a while
+For the SVM go the the Notebooks folder, which is inside Models.
+Note: Training models will take quite a while